Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Benefits of Sleeping on Your Back

 When you sleep on your back all that twisting and turning becomes unnecessary.
 Sleeping flat on your back is a shortcut.
 It is the most neutral position for effective skeletal re-alignment.
 In the yoga position Shavasana, you relax on your back on the floor with conscious breathing to allow the whole body to sink deeper and deeper into gravity on each out-breath.
-Apply Shavasana every night when you go to sleep to reap the benefits of this ancient practice throughout the night if possible.
+Taking about gravity, using a gravity inversion table for only five minutes once a week will prevent your body from shrinking in old age.
+Watch the next video for a clear explanation of the true effects of gravity on the upright human body.

 Savasana transforms the focus of the body from the sympathetic nervous system to the parasympathetic nervous system.
-I plain English Savasana teaches us how to move from anxiety and hypertension to the deepest relaxation where all systems (skeletal, muscular, lymphatic, respiratory, digestive, nervous, endocrine, cardiovascular, urinary, reproductive, and immune systems) get the best chance to be fully restored and enhanced.
+In plain English, Savasana teaches us how to move from anxiety and hypertension to the deepest relaxation where all systems (skeletal, muscular, lymphatic, respiratory, digestive, nervous, endocrine, cardiovascular, urinary, reproductive, and immune systems) get the best chance to be fully restored and enhanced.

 You don’t have to wake up with puffy cheeks and bags under your eyes.
 Pressing the face into pillows during sleep can fold and compress the skin.
 This tends to affect people who sleep on their stomachs or side.
 Over time, this may contribute to visible signs of aging by causing so-called “sleep wrinkles” so often seen as shown in the next video.
 Sleeping in a supine position can help stop a person’s face from pressing into pillows during the night.